 And that is exactly how maintenance should be seen: as an investment.
 You incur a maintenance cost in return for a benefit in sustained safety and reliability.
 And as with all good investments, the benefit should outweigh the original investment.

-So, understanding the consequences of failures is key to developing a good maintenance program.
+So, understanding failure consequences is key to developing a good maintenance program.
 One with a good return on investment.

 Just as not all failures have the same probability, not all failures have the same consequence.